Lee-Kwang-Min/namdong_ios/README.md

 ### What is this repository for? ###

-* Namsung and Dongyoung’s groupware
+* Namsung and Dongyoung’s groupware for iOS

 ### How do I get set up? ###